Search skillsforcare.org.uk

 Nurse leadership development programme

-A programme specifically tailored to meet the needs of registered nurses working in a leadership role across adult social care.
-The programme aims to increase leadership capabilities and create opportunities for leaders to experience shared learning opportunities and develop greater understanding of leadership models and theories to support the development of new ideas and enhance leadership practices.
+It increases leadership capabilities and creates opportunities for leaders to experience shared learning opportunities and develop greater understanding of leadership models and theories to support the development of new ideas and enhance leadership practices.

 Duration 5 min 6 seconds